yoolk/yoolk_api/README.md

 All unsuccessful responses returned by the API (everything that has a 4xx or 5xx HTTP status code) will throw exceptions.
 All exceptions inherit from YoolkApi::Error and have three additional properties which give you more information about the error:

     begin
       YoolkApi::Listing.find('not_found')
     rescue YoolkApi::NotFoundError => exc
       puts exc.response_body      # parsed JSON response from the API puts exc.response_status    # status code of the response puts exc.url                # uri of the API request

       # you normally want this one, a human readable error description
-  puts exc.response_body['error']
+      puts exc.response_body['message']
     end

 ## Authors